 Preventing automated log in attempts

 Credential stuffing and brute force account takeover attacks rely on trying many combinations of usernames/passwords to find valid logins.
 They rely on automated tools like openbullet to carry out these attacks.
-There are many techniques that will mitigate attacks of increasing sophistication.
-Some can be implemented on your server if you know how to, or at your CDN/WAF provider if you have one.
+There are many techniques that can mitigate attacks of increasing sophistication.
+Some can be implemented on your server if you have the expertise, or at your CDN/WAF provider if you have one.

 - Block attempts with no/incorrect referrer header.
 To log in you have to visit a login page and fill out a form, automated scripts bypass the login page and POST straight to the login handler, more often than not the referring login page is missing in the request.